RexDc-Interactive/MENTL-Bot/README.md

 ## About

-Calypso is an open source, fully customizable Discord bot that is constantly growing.
-She comes packaged with a variety of commands and a multitude of settings that can be tailored to your server's specific needs.
+MENTL is a fully customizable Discord bot that is constantly growing.
+He comes packaged with a variety of commands and a multitude of settings that can be tailored to your server's specific needs.
 Her codebase also serves as a base framework to easily create Discord bots of all kinds.
 You can invite her to your Discord server using [this](https://discordapp.com/oauth2/authorize?client_id=416451977380364288&scope=bot&permissions=403008599) link!
 Also, you can join the official [Calypso Support Server](https://discord.gg/pnYVdut) for all questions, suggestions, and assistance!

 If you liked this repository, feel free to leave a star ⭐ to help promote Calypso!

 ## Features

-**110+** commands and counting across **8** different categories!
+**110+** commands and counting across **8+** different categories!

   * **Administration:** A huge amount of settings to customize with commands like `setprefix`, `setwelcomemessage`, and `setverificationrole`
   * **Moderation:** Commands such as `kick`, `ban`, and `mute` to assist your moderator staff